 I want to thank the other guys for making this particular raid so memorable.
 We had a lot of laughs, and despite running on 3 hours sleep over two days, everyone I think came back with their own treasures and a great set of memories (we might have some speeding fines too, which may materialise in due course!).
 But everyone looked out for each other, and we came away with a good selection of classic arcade cabinets.
 It was a truly crazy weekend, and I hope these pictures do it justice.

 Alex over at Nintendo Arcade has pulled together a montage video of the footage we took of the day.
 Do check it out below:

 There were so many pictures from the day – I’ve shared everything I took on the day below in a slideshow gallery:

 French collector Florent Gorges pulled together a series of five videos documenting this raid, which are pretty cool.
 Non-French speakers can use the subtitle facility on these YouTube videos:

-I suspect there were a few more too that I didn’t document.
-Thanks for reading this week.
+And thank you for reading this week.
 I’d appreciate it if you could share this article on your social media channels using the links below.
 More to come as always, but you can read about past arcade raids in the archives at the top of this page.